“I’m Ready To Voice Act. What Do I Do Now?“

 Remember as you wade in to this that you aren’t begging for work or looking just to ingratiate yourself to someone who will “do you a favor” by helping you out.

 If you’re looking to be hired, you should see yourself as a valuable asset.
-Even though you may encounter radio silence or rejection (for a while), you need to stand your ground as a self-valuing talent.
+Even though you may encounter radio silence or rejection (for a while), you should stand your ground as a self-valuing talent.
 You are the power and the vision and don’t forget it!

 Be Patient and Persistent.

-This long game requires vision tempered by patience and persistence.
-When I arrived in LA, I was “ready to go” with years of professional acting and improv experience behind me and it still took a couple years of slog to start getting traction in the Los Angeles voice over scene.
+This long game requires vision sustained by patience and persistence.
+When I arrived in LA, I was “ready to go” with years of professional acting and improv experience behind me but it still took a couple years of work to start getting known and trusted.

 Getting traction is not just a matter of your “talent” or cold-calling a few connections and you’re off to the races.
 And wanting it isn’t good enough either.
 You must earn the trust and confidence of those who hire (or sign) talent.
 No matter how ready you think you are, this will take time.